The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

-While Sturm's theorem made its way from 19th century algebra to modern algebra textbooks and is still taught today, it seems that the algebraic approach to the complex case has been lost on the way.
-Let me illustrate this by two prominent and perhaps representative textbooks.
+While Sturm's theorem made its way to modern algebra textbooks, the algebraic approach to the complex case seems to have been lost on the way.
+I will illustrate this by two prominent and perhaps representative textbooks.